Paradise on Blue Bell Hill

 But onward from the beauty of nature, there was mischief to work: running around, slipping in mud, playing soldiers.
 The world of boys.

-Jon got an idea into his head to improve the steep and slippery trail that their mother complained was a problem for their stepfather coming from work.
-Robert and he could use the plentiful sticks to make a rough and ready track, laying them across in each tyre track worn by previous cars.
+I got an idea into my head to improve the steep and slippery trail that our mother complained was a problem for our stepfather coming from work.
+Robert and I could use the plentiful sticks to make a rough and ready track, laying them across in each tyre track worn by previous cars.
 A major feat of engineering for six and seven year old boys, but satisfying in its execution.
-Digging through the mulch for sticks just long enough to span a tyre’s width, mushing them into the ground with their feet, jumping and breaking any that did not lay flat.
+Digging through the mulch for sticks just long enough to span a tyre’s width, mushing them into the ground with our feet, jumping and breaking any that did not lay flat.

-After a long day’s work, they were done just in time for a tea-time snack.
-Their forgotten mother was all of a sudden of the greatest importance, and camping gear and food supplies were put to good use.
-Fresh air and hard work had led to healthy appetites, and they could show their mother and sister what wonders the boys had wrought.
+After a long day’s work, we were done just in time for a tea-time snack.
+Our forgotten mother was all of a sudden of the greatest importance, and camping gear and food supplies were put to good use.
+Fresh air and hard work had led to healthy appetites, and we could show our mother and sister what wonders we had wrought.

 Mum was appreciative, and sister duly impressed.
 A successful day.

-They watched excitedly as their stepfather returned and came down the hill, creeping the car down through the mud.
-Clearly the boys had averted catastrophe, they stood proudly attentive for him in front of the tent, waiting confidently for his approval to join their mother’s.
+We watched excitedly as our stepfather returned and came down the hill, creeping the car down through the mud.
+Clearly we had averted catastrophe, We stood proudly attentive for him in front of the tent, waiting confidently for his approval to join our mother’s.

-But their confidence was punctured as he emerged from the car, furious.
+But our confidence was punctured as he emerged from the car, furious.
 Who had been there while he was gone?
-He could tell that someone had been there because the sticks they had so carefully laid and stepped on were broken, proving in his eyes that another car had preceded him.
-Accusing their mother of some crime beyond their young comprehension, unmollified by their protestations that they were indeed the ones who had broken the sticks so they laid better in the tracks.
+He could tell that someone had been there because the sticks we had so carefully laid and stepped on were broken, proving in his eyes that another car had preceded him.
+Accusing our mother of some crime beyond our young comprehension, unmollified by our protestations that we were indeed the ones who had broken the sticks so they laid better in the tracks.

-In later years Jon understood the crime of which she was accused.
+In later years I understood the crime of which she was accused.
 Or rather, knew of it.
-He could never empathise, never having been guilty of it himself.
-His father was a chronic cheat, and his mother, emotionally dependent on him, tolerated it and the money that he spent like water.
+I could never empathise, never having been guilty of it myself.
+Our step-father was a chronic cheat, and our mother, emotionally dependent on him, tolerated it and the money that he spent like water.
 For which he was dependent on her, and her rich father.

 Paradise lost, but soon regained by the boys.
 This was not the first or the last time for unforeseen rage between the grown-ups.
-At these times they clung together all the more strongly, silently supporting their real mother against the interloper.
+At these times we clung together all the more strongly, silently supporting our real mother against the interloper.